CloudLabs-MOC/CloudLabs-SEED/Software Security/Return-to-libc Attack and ROP/Return-to-libc-Attack-and-ROP.md

 }
 ```

 The above program has a buffer overflow vulnerability.
-It first reads an input up to _1000_ bytes from a file called _badfile_.
+It first reads an input of up to _1000_ bytes from a file called _badfile_.
 It then passes the input data to the _bof()_ function, which copies the input to its internal buffer using _strcpy()_.
-However, the internal buffer’s size is less than _1000_, so here is potential buffer-overflow vulnerability.
+However, the internal buffer’s size is less than _1000_, so here is a potential buffer-overflow vulnerability.

 This program is a root-owned _Set-UID_ program, so if a normal user can exploit this buffer overflow vulnerability, the user might be able to get a root shell.
 It should be noted that the program gets its input from a file called _badfile_, which is provided by users.
-Therefore, we can construct the file in a way such that when the vulnerable program copies the file contents into its buffer, a root shell can be spawned.
+Therefore, we can construct the file in such a way that when the vulnerable program copies the file contents into its buffer, a root shell can be spawned.

 **Compilation**.
 Let us first compile the code and turn it into a root-owned _Set-UID_ program.
 Do not forget to include the _-fno-stack-protector_ option (for turning off the StackGuard protection) and the "_-z noexecstack_" option (for turning on the non-executable stack protection).
-It should also be noted that changing ownership must be done before turning on the Set-UID bit, because ownership changes cause the Set-UID bit to be turned off.
+It should also be noted that changing ownership must be done before turning on the Set-UID bit because ownership changes cause the Set-UID bit to be turned off.
 All these commands are included in the provided Makefile.

 ```
-// Note: N should be replaced by the value set by the instructor
-$ gcc -m32 -DBUF_SIZE=N -fno-stack-protector -z noexecstack -o retlib retlib.c
-$ sudo chown root retlib
-$ sudo chmod 4755 retlib
+sudo make
 ```

 **For instructors**.
 To prevent students from using the solutions from the past (or from those posted on the Internet), instructors can change the value for _BUF_SIZE_ by requiring students to compile the code using a different _BUF_SIZE_ value.
 Without the _-DBUF_SIZE_ option, _BUF_SIZ_E is set to the default value 12 (defined in the program).
 When this value changes, the layout of the stack will change, and the solution will be different.
 Students should ask their instructors for the value of N. The value of N can be set in the provided _Makefile_ and N can be from 10 to 800.